It’s never been easier to learn Japanese!

-Do you learn best through reading?
+Thin about how you learn best.
+By reading and taking notes?
 Speaking?
 Through interactive teacher-student sessions?

 Of course it is possible to enroll in an instructional course, perhaps at a college or community center, but with these sessions, you have to attend when they are scheduled, and they allow no flexibility if you have a busy schedule.

 With so many options online, which you can take at your own pace, an online course might be a better option for you.